-- 1. 2023 payments are actual; Remainder of years are estimates - 2.
-Projects are completed and developer obligations are met - 3.
-District Set-Aside (5% of Annual Increment) and Administration Costs are funded prior to funding developer projects (Net Available for Reimbursement) - 4.
-All approved TIF District current TIF District funding obligations are due to the same developer for Phase II components of the FM Redevelopment Project - 5.
-Payback based on assumption that no other projects receive TIF funds (distribution would be per Increment Allocation Policy) - 6.
-Current projections show that full Plan Budget amount is collected
+- 1. Payments through 2022 are actual; 2023 payment is anticipated based on 2022 tax values; Remainder of years are estimates, projecting 2% growth for 2024 collections and 3% thereafter until TIF District termination - 2.
+Projects are complete and developer obligations are met - 3.
+District Set-Aside (5% of Annual Increment) and Administration Costs are funded prior to funding developer projects (Net Available for Disbursement) - 4.
+All approved TIF District current funding obligations are due to the same developer for Phase II components of the FM Redevelopment Project - 5.
+Payback based on assumption that no other projects receive TIF District funds (distribution would be per Increment Allocation Policy) - 6.
+Current projections show that full Plan Budget amount is not collected - 7.
+TIF Advance of General Obligation Bond Fund Payments is an estimate (interest owed)